melissaalejandro/Class-Projects/README.md

 ## Project Pizza

-This project seeks to understand why a local restaurant has a one-star review.
+This project seeks to understand why a local restaurant has a one-star review by using text and sentiment analysis.

 **Steps**